claudioc/boxedo/README.md

 ### Prerequisites
 - nodejs 20+
 - docker
-- macOS (Linux support untested but likely functional)
+- macOS or linux (my installation uses Ubuntu 24.04)

 ### Setup
 1. Clone the repository
-2. Copy environment config: `cp dot.env .env` and edit the values if you feel like 3.
-Run `npm install` it, although the default should work already
+2. Copy environment config: `cp dot.env .env` and edit the values if you feel like
+3. Run `npm install`
 4. Start the database: `npm run db:start`
 5. Launch development server: `npm run dev`
 6. Access at http://localhost:3000

+For docker specific instructions, there is also a Docker.md in the docs/ directory where I have written some notes related to my own installation (in Ubuntu 24.04).

 ---